 The Company is a party to a number of license agreements under which the Company licenses patents, patent applications and other intellectual property from third parties.
-The Company anticipates entering into these types of license agreements in the future.
-The Company believes the following agreements are significant to its business:
+The following is a summary of such in-license agreements that are significant to the Company's business.